dbae1145/DocuChat_QnA_Interface/README.md

 # inteli_karoba

-Inteli_karoba is an interactive Q&A chat interface designed to interact with PDF documents.
+**Inteli_karoba** is an interactive Q&A chat interface designed to interact with PDF documents.
 It allows users to upload their documents and engage in a conversation about the contents of the documents leveraging conversational memory.
 The application is a combination of features from two different applications [ask-multiple-pdfs](https://github.com/alejandro-ao/ask-multiple-pdfs) and [Chatbot with ChatGPT API and Conversational Memory](https://medium.com/@avra42/how-to-build-a-chatbot-with-chatgpt-api-and-a-conversational-memory-in-python-8d856cda4542).

 ## Key Features

 1. **PDF Upload:** Upload your PDF files directly to the chat interface for interaction.
+Input your OpenAI API key.

     ![Uploading PDFs for embedding](https://github.com/dbae1145/images/blob/main/embedding.JPG?raw=true)